FredrikJohansen/GanttExport/README.md

   - Added JavaScript for responsive line height adjustment

   The main focus was fixing visual spacing issues and adding functionality to export with or without a today indactor line.

+---
+  This project was developed with assistance from AI tools